radumarias/rvirt-gpu/README.md

 - `GPU-Coordinator` distribute the instructions to multiple real `GPU`s
 - then it sends the results back to `vGPU` which sends them to the local app

-Three advatages emerge:
+Three advantages emerge:

-- You can execute `AI` models without haing a local `GPU`
+- You can execute `AI` models without having a local `GPU`
 - Execute on multiple `GPUs`, in the end, for some use cases, it could be faster than running on a local `GPU`
 - Execute `ML` models without storing your data on `untrusted` providers.
 It will keep some blocks in `memory` which are needed for executing current `instructions`.
-But at least they are `obfruscated` and `protected` by OS not to be easily copied by other `processes` from memory. `Data in transit` is `secured` by `TLS`
+But at least they are `obfuscated` and `protected` by OS not to be easily copied by other `processes` from memory. `Data in transit` is `secured` by `TLS`

 # Cons